Potential stock winners and losers from Tuesday's U.S. election

 DEFENSE: A second-term Trump administration “would likely continue to benefit aerospace & defense,” Ameriprise said in a recent report, noting that Trump would likely continue to seek higher spending on defense.

-ETFs to watch: iShares US Aerospace & Defense ITA.Z, SPDR S&P Aerospace & Defense ETF XAR.P
+ETFs to watch: iShares US Aerospace & Defense, SPDR S&P Aerospace & Defense ETF

 PHARMA AND BIOTECH: While both political parties have sounded off against high prescription drug prices, a Biden victory that in particular is coupled with Democrats winning the Senate could send a shudder through the highly regulated healthcare sector, so there could be some relief if Trump is re-elected.